 - Identify a strategy to make financial decisions.
 Who will handle daily money management?
 Will a group work together to make larger financial decisions?

 - Look into local property tax deferral or abatement programs.
+For more information, start by searching your state's Treasury office or contacting the local appraisal office.

 - Establish direct deposit of benefit checks into bank and brokerage accounts.